LEXINGTON, Ky (November 1, 2016) – Kentucky Humanities has named Bill Goodman its new Executive Director.

 Writer of the KET blog, "Bill’s Eye,” Bill also holds an MFA in Creative Nonfiction from Spalding University.
 His collection of personal essays, titled Beans, Biscuits, Family and Friends: Life Stories, was published in the fall of 2015.
 He will be signing his book at the 2016 Kentucky Book Fair on November 5th at the Frankfort Convention Center.

-"Bill Goodman is the perfect fit for the Kentucky Humanities Council,” said board chairman Howard Roberts.
+"Bill Goodman is the perfect fit for Kentucky Humanities,” said board chairman Howard Roberts.
 "We look forward to a bright future with Bill as our new Executive Director.”
 Goodman replaces former Executive Director, Ben Chandler, who left his position on August 31st to be the leader of another non-profit organization, in Louisville.

-Located in Lexington, the Kentucky Humanities Council, Inc. is a non-profit Kentucky corporation affiliated with the National Endowment for the Humanities.
+Located in Lexington, Kentucky Humanities. is a non-profit Kentucky corporation affiliated with the National Endowment for the Humanities.
 It is not a state agency.
 For information about the council’s programs and services, including the Kentucky Book Fair, Kentucky Chautauqua®, Chautauqua in the Schools, Prime Time Family Reading Time, Speakers Bureau, and Kentucky Humanities magazine, visit www.kyhumanities.org.

 We congratulate Bill on this exciting opportunity.
 While KET is losing an extraordinary journalist, the people of Kentucky are gaining a tireless advocate of our state’s proud history and heritage.